 - Are you in charge of social media at your school?

-- Do you spend more time on Twitter, Facebook, Instagram and/or LinkedIn than you do in meetings on campus?
+- Do you spend more time on Instagram, Facebook, YouTube, LinkedIn and/or Twitter than you do in meetings on campus?

-- Do you smile (or cry, sing or even jump) each time Facebook, Twitter and Instagram announce new features?
+- Do you smile (or cry, sing or even jump) each time Instagram, Facebook or Snapchat announce new features?

-This on-demand conference was designed for you: it is all about social media, only about social media with 10-minute sessions presented by your colleagues from 12 higher ed institutions.
+This conference, now available on-demand, was designed for you: it is all about social media in higher ed, only about social media in higher ed.

 - 12 session recordings